MCarlomagno/snark-rs/README.md

 ## Snark-rs

-A simple library for snarks circuits.
+A simple library for PLONK circuit setup, proving and verification.
+Inspired in snarkjs.

 ### Roadmap